 - Log into your Google Analytics account that’s linked to your Shopify store

 - Click on the Affiliate Code menu and you should see revenue and transactions for the ‘reChargeRecurring’ affiliation.
-The first time payment will appear under ‘shopify’, and should have a channel and campaign associated.
+The first time payment will appear as affiliate ‘shopify’, and should have a channel and campaign associated.
 The second payment onwards will appear as ‘reChargeRecurring’.

 - If something seems off, contact our team of Google Analytics certified experts.